 This is Sago’t Gulaman.
 Sago, also known as tapioca pearls, is a starch extracted from tapioca which is a common food ingredient in Asian countries like China, Philippines, Malaysia and Thailand.
 Sago is a common ingredient in many desserts and beverages.
-Enjoy this recipe from us at .
+Enjoy this recipe from all of us at Filipino Chow.

 - 3 cups of brown sugar for syrup

 - 1 cup of brown sugar for sago